mihirchronicles/mihirchronicles.github.io/content/notes/on-artificial-intelligence.md

 ## Model factories

-Below are the major providers of LLM models.
+Below are a few major providers of LLM models.

 | Model factories | Details |
 | -------------|:-------------:|